kbats183/team-view/README.md

 This repo is a very fresh first pass at:

 - Converting the Javascript contest model from the CDS to Typescript.
-- Using SvelteKit to create a webapp, for now just using the contest API to show a list of teams.
+- Using SvelteKit to create a basic contest webapp.

 The contest model is incomplete and still has compile errors; there are also some extremely hardcoded bits:

-- page.server.ts hardcodes the contest API url and always uses the first contest.
+- hardcoded.ts hardcodes the contest API url (and it always uses the first contest).
 - contest.ts resolveURL() strips chars from the URL instead of resolving contest URLs correctly.